 Priorities: Early Development Instrument (EDI) Developmental Domains

-MWECC utilizes EDI data collected annually by the Early Child Development Mapping Project (ECMap) completed by Community-University Partnership, University of Alberta to determine priorities for community development, capacity-building and funding.
+MWECC utilizes EDI data which was collected annually by the Early Child Development Mapping Project (ECMap) (now managed by ECCA) completed by Community-University Partnership, University of Alberta to determine priorities for community development, capacity-building and funding.
 While all areas of healthy development will be addressed where possible, the areas of greatest vulnerability identified on the EDI will be given higher priority.

 The top two areas of greatest vulnerability according to the EDI research collected in Mill Woods and published in Fall 2011 are: Communication Skills and General Knowledge and Physical Health and Well Being.
 The area which demonstrated the most strength was Social Competence.